 Individuals who have not executed a valid will prior to their passing will have their estate distributed based on Pennsylvania’s laws of intestacy.
 This means that your estate will be distributed amongst your close relatives, such as your spouse and children.
 If you are unmarried and without children at the time of your passing, your assets can be distributed to parents or grandparents or other, more distant relatives if they are not available.
 Upon determining that there are no living family members to inherit your estate, your assets will be given to the state of Pennsylvania.

 No matter what stage of life you are in, it is important to prepare for the future.
 Drafting a last will and testament can bring great peace of mind to yourself and your loved ones when it matters most.
 It is essential that you have a team of skilled estate planning attorneys on your side.
-Contact Heritage Estate Planning today to learn how we can help.
+Contact Heritage Elder Law & Estate Planning, LLC today to learn how we can help.